Driving on Sal Island in Cape Verde

 Hiring a Car

 Usually, we compare car hire prices on Discover Cars.
-Because Sal Island is small, Discover Cars didn't find any car hire companies there.
-Luckily, our hotel was cooperating with Global Africa Rent Car so hiring a car was easy.
+Because Sal Island is small, Discover Cars found no car hire companies.
+Luckily, our hotel cooperated with Global Africa Rent Car, so hiring a car was easy.

 We decided to hire a Fiat Panda.
-The price was 46 euros / 24 hours which is less than the average car hire price in Cape Verde.
-The company brought the car to our hotel in the morning at an agreed time and picked it back up the next morning.
+The price was 46 euros / 24 hours, less than the average car hire price in Cape Verde.
+The company brought the car to our hotel at an agreed time and picked it back up the next morning.

 Surprisingly, the car company accepted only cash payments.
 Even the deposit has to be paid in cash.
-The cash requirement created a major problem: Our credit card's car hire insurance was not valid as we were not able to pay with it.
-We still decided to take the risk and hired the car without the additional insurance which is our first time doing so.
-The excess of the hire car was only 200 euros which is much less than the typical excess while renting cars abroad.
+The cash requirement created a major problem: Our credit card's car hire insurance was invalid as we could not pay with it.
+We still decided to take the risk and hired the car without the additional insurance, which was our first time doing so.
+The excess of the hire car was only 200 euros, which is much less than the typical excess while renting cars abroad.

-We used Google Maps to navigate in Sal.
-Google knew the roads quite well but it didn't tell anything about the quality of the roads.
+We used Google Maps to navigate Sal.
+Google knew the roads quite well, but it didn't tell anything about the quality of the roads.
 Many rural roads were just paths through the desert.
 If we would have known this earlier, we would have hired a bigger car.

 Sometimes, Google Maps proposed impossible turns.
-The information is not totally accurate but good enough.
+The information on Google Maps is not accurate, but good enough.

 Parking

 Parking is not a problem in Sal.
 Our hotel had many free parking places.
 At popular sights, there were always free parking places.
-Even in towns, it was simple to find a place to park the car.
+Even in towns, finding a place to park the car was simpler.

-One basic security matter to remember while leaving your car to the parking area regardless of where the location is: Remember to lock the doors of the car and do not leave any valuables inside.
+One essential security matter to remember while leaving your car to the parking area regardless of where the location is: Remember to lock the doors of the vehicle and do not leave any valuables inside.

 Refueling

 You need to refuel the hire car before returning it.
-It is important to understand the fuel policy to be able to fill the right amount of fuel.
+It is essential to understand the fuel policy to fill the right amount.

 There are petrol stations near highways.
-They are manned so you just tell the staff how much fuel you want.
+They are manned, so tell the staff how much fuel you want.
 Be prepared to pay right away in cash.

 Remember to tip the staff.